 Public transport in the Algarve

 In Faro itself, you do not need public transport, because the city is quite compact and the sights are always within walking distance.
 Do you want to discover the Algarve without a rental car?
 That’s no problem because you can also travel around the Algarve by public transport.

-In Faro you have both a bus station and a train station and the connections with other cities in the area are very good.
-You can buy a ticket at the station (e-tickets do not yet exist) and you will rarely spend more than € 6 for a bus ride in the Algarve.
-Look at Google Maps or the website of EVA (the bus company in the Algarve) for routes and departure times.
+In Faro, you have both a bus station and a train station and the connections with other cities in the area are very good.
+Train tickets can be bought at the train station or through the app.
+Bus tickets are sold at the bus station.
+You will rarely spend more than € 7 for a bus or a train ride within the Algarve.
+Check Google Maps or the EVA website (the bus company in the Algarve) for routes and departure times.

 Where to stay in Faro?

 Are you planning to stay a little longer in Faro or would you like to stay in an apartment?
-You can find many beautiful places through Airbnb.
+You can find many beautiful places through VRBO or Airbnb.

 Pro tip Have you never booked anything through Airbnb?
-Then use this link to sign up and get a big discount on your first reservation.
+Use this link to sign up and get a big discount on your first reservation.

 Things to do in Faro